Jooho/OpenShift_First_Touch/demos/Custom_Role_for_Metrics/README.md

     oc adm top pod --heapster-namespace='openshift-infra' --heapster-scheme="https"
     ```

-- Add the service account to user
+- Add the *user* to role
   ```
   oc adm policy add-cluster-role-to-user system:aggregated-metrics-reader sue
   ```
-  With the new clusterrole, user already have the power to see the metric of the project `sue-prj`
+  With the new clusterrole, user already have the power to see the metric of the project `sue-prj` only.

   If you want to give the user more power can see metrics of all projects, you can also give the clusterrole `system:aggregated-metrics-reader` to the user

   - Login with the user